I’m just churning out these little sheets…by request…

 That said, I’ve had a couple of convincing requests lately from students who wanted to have sheet music to supplement this class.
-As a result, I’ve decided to provided some helpful notation for each of the licks.
-Ain’t no thing man, I feel you.
-(Wah?)
+As a result, I’ve decided to provide notation for several of the licks, plus notation for a complete blues piano solo (featuring licks from the course).

 The minor pentatonic scale is a hyper-cool five-note scale.
 An extremely popular source of melodic and harmonic material in many cultures, this scale’s distinctive signature is heard “all the time” in improvisational genres like rock, pop, blues and jazz.

 For those of you who like to put words to your music: The word “pentatonic” comes from the Greek word pente, meaning five, and tonic, meaning tone.
 Bring that up at your next book study group, and you will look like a raging party animal.
 Things will go right off the hook from there, bro, seriously.
 Continue reading “Memorize all 12 Minor Pentatonic Scales – Today.
 Yep!”